How to Uninstall macOS Tahoe 26 Beta [Step-By-Step]

 The Bottom Line

-After reading this detailed guide, you should know how to uninstall the macOS Sequoia beta and reinstall your preferred macOS.
-As you can tell, the safest way is to disable Beta updates and wait for the official release of macOS Sequoia this fall.
+After reading this detailed guide, you should know how to uninstall the macOS Tahoe beta and reinstall your preferred macOS.
+As you can tell, the safest way is to disable Beta updates and wait for the official release of macOS Tahoe this fall.
 But if you want to revert from the beta to a previous macOS version, put your Mac into recovery mode, erase it with Disk Utility, and then reinstall your macOS or restore data from a Time Machine backup.
 If you don’t have a Time Machine backup, don’t worry.
 You can also use a bootable USB installer to install the macOS you want, but only if your Mac is compatible.

 Hope this article helps!